flosskosova/foss4g-2023/content/tutorials/streamyard.md

 ### Chat

-Once inside the Broadcast Studio, there is a private internal chat that moderators and speakers can use to coordinate.
+Once inside the Broadcast Studio, there is a private internal chat that session leaders and speakers can use to coordinate.
 It can be found on the right menu.

 ![](/images/tutorials/streamYardChat.png "")